 The GHR Committee has the responsibility of evaluating the compensation, performance incentives as well as the benefits granted to the Corporation's upper management in accordance with their responsibilities and performance as well as to recommend the necessary adjustments to the Board of Directors of the Corporation.
 This committee also reviews the amount and method of compensation granted to the Directors.
 The GHR Committee may mandate an external firm in order to assist it during the execution of its mandate.
 The GHR Committee considers time commitment, comparative fees and responsibilities in determining compensation.
 With respect to the compensation of the Corporation's officers, see "Report on Executive Compensation" above.

-The GHR Committee is only composed of independent members within the meaning of NI 52-110, namely Dr. Staal, acting as chairperson, Dr. Carter and Mr. Canan.
+The GHR Committee is only composed of independent members within the meaning of NI 52-110, namely Dr. Carter, Mr. Canan and Mr. Olds.